Todd Alquist: Creation and characterization

 Todd is portrayed by American actor Jesse Plemons.
 He is depicted as a polite and soft-spoken criminal who is a part of his uncle Jack Welker's white supremacist gang.
 Todd has often been described as a sociopath, (Note: Attributed to several sources.) including by Breaking Bad creator Vince Gilligan.
 Plemons described his character as an "ambush predator".

-Gilligan expressed regret for not featuring Todd more in the main series, which later motivated him to create a sequel, El Camino: A Breaking Bad Movie.
+Gilligan expressed regret for not featuring Todd more in the main series, which influenced him in the creation of a sequel, El Camino: A Breaking Bad Movie.
 Gilligan also described Todd as "the most weirdly likeable sociopath" that he has ever seen.